codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

    The runtime name must start with a lower-case character, and can include up to 62 lower-case characters and numbers.

 **Kube context**
   Select the Kube context from the list of available contexts.
-The current context, which is the cluster currently the default for kubectl, is selected by default.
+The current context, which is the cluster currently the default for `kubectl`, is selected by default.

 **Repository URLs**